Don Mueang International Airport

-The airport is considered to be one of the world's oldest international airports and Asia's oldest operating airport.
-It was officially opened as a Royal Thai Air Force base on 27 March 1914, although it had been in use earlier.
-Commercial flights began in 1924, making it one of the world's oldest commercial airports.
-The airport consists of Terminal 1 for international flights and Terminal 2 for domestic flights which are connected by a unique glass exterior elevated walkway.
-The airport also featured an exterior walkway connected to the Amari hotel.
-The first commercial flight was an arrival by KLM Royal Dutch Airlines.
+The airport is regarded as one of the world's oldest international airports and among the oldest operating airports in Asia.
+It officially opened as a Royal Thai Air Force (RTAF) base on 27 March 1914, though it had been used earlier as a landing field.
+The first commercial flight to Don Mueang occurred in 1924, marking it as one of the world's earliest commercial aviation facilities.
+The inaugural commercial service was operated by KLM Royal Dutch Airlines on a flight between Amsterdam and Bangkok.